-{It has been shown that $\Sigma_{\rm SFR}$ drops below the relations of equations~(\ref{eq:sflaw}) and~(\ref{eq:sflawomega}) beyond a certain galactocentric radius} \citep[e.g.][]{martin01,bigiel10} -- the straightforward detection of cutoff radii is well-suited for testing star formation thresholds.
-However, these are also the regions of galaxies where the minority of the dense gas resides.
-The central 500~pc of our Galaxy (the Central Molecular Zone or CMZ) contains a few per~cent of the total molecular gas mass in the Galaxy and also a few per~cent of the total star formation.
-At a first glance, this suggests that the star formation rate in the Milky Way is simply directly proportional to the reservoir of molecular gas available to form stars.
-However, the average density of molecular gas in the CMZ is two orders of magnitude higher than that in the disc.
-Specifically, the CMZ contains $\sim80\%$ of the NH$_3(1,1)$ integrated intensity in the Galaxy \citep{longmore13}, reflecting an overwhelming abundance of dense gas ($\Sigma>10^2~\msun~{\rm pc}^{-2}$ and $n>{\rm~a~few}\times10^3~{\rm cm}^{-3}$).
-The surface and volume densities of gas in the CMZ are found to be on average 1--2 orders of magnitude larger than that in the disc -- \emph{it is therefore impossible to reconcile both the CMZ and the disc with volumetric and surface density star formation relations that} predict that a given mass of gas will form stars more rapidly if the density is higher \citep[e.g.][]{kennicutt98b,krumholz05,padoan11,krumholz12a}.} Indeed, these relations over-predict the measured star formation rate by factors of 10 to 100. {The low SFR in the CMZ is particularly striking because its gas surface density is similar to that observed in high-redshift regular disc and starburst galaxies, some of which seem to follow a sequence with a factor of ten \textit{higher} SFRs than predicted by typical star formation relations \citep{daddi10b}.} {If the SFR depends on the density}, something is required to slow the rate of star formation in the CMZ compared to the rest of the Milky Way and other galaxies.
+In \citet{longmore13}, we have shown that the CMZ contains $\sim80$~per~cent of the NH$_3(1,1)$ integrated intensity in the Galaxy \citep{longmore13}, reflecting an overwhelming abundance of dense gas ($\Sigma>10^2~\msun~{\rm pc}^{-2}$ and $n>{\rm~a~few}\times10^3~{\rm cm}^{-3}$).
+The surface and volume densities of gas in the CMZ are found to be on average 1--2 orders of magnitude larger than that in the disc -- \emph{it is therefore impossible to reconcile both the CMZ and the disc with volumetric and surface density star formation relations predicting that a given mass of gas will form stars more rapidly if the surface or volume density is higher} \citep[e.g.][]{kennicutt98b,krumholz05,padoan11,krumholz12a}.} Indeed, these relations over-predict the measured star formation rate by factors of 10 to 100 \citep{longmore13}.
+The low SFR in the CMZ is particularly striking because its gas surface density is similar to that observed in high-redshift regular disc and starburst galaxies, some of which seem to have a factor of ten \textit{higher} SFRs than predicted by typical star formation relations \citep{daddi10b,genzel10}.
+If the gas depletion time-scale depends on the density, something is required to slow the rate of star formation in the CMZ compared to the rest of the Milky Way and other galaxies.

 The SFR in the CMZ is also inconsistent with the \citet{lada12} star formation relation.
 Because most gas in the CMZ is residing at {surface} densities larger than the Lada surface density threshold (the same holds for the implied volume densities), a gas consumption time-scale of 20~Myr gives a SFR of $\sim2~\msun~{\rm yr}^{-1}$, which is 1--2 orders of magnitude higher than the measured SFR of $0.04$--$0.1~\msun~{\rm yr}^{-1}$ \citep{yusefzadeh09,immer12,longmore13}.